How Much Will I Get for a worker’s Comp Settlement?

-If you’re totally disabled, you need to wait at least six months from the onset of your disability before asking for this lump sum.
+If you are totally disabled, you need to wait at least six months from the onset of your disability before asking for this lump sum.
 There are no time limits on asking for a lump sum if you’re partially disabled.
-The request should be approved if the workers, comp board decides it’s in all the parties’ best interests.
+The request should be approved if the worker’s comp board decides it is in all the parties’ best interests.

 If your lump sum settlement request is approved …